 3. Enhances Security

-The number of bad actors, the severity of damage, and the frequency of threats continues to increase in healthcare cybersecurity.
+The number of bad actors, the severity of damage, and the frequency of threats continue to increase in healthcare cybersecurity.
 Healthcare and medical devices are under attack.
 Managers must consider cybersecurity when maintaining and upgrading their medical devices.

 Since switching to Epiphany Cloud Services, the staff at Marshall County Hospital reported that there are no more manual steps, connection problems, and delays.
 The new workflow is a one-step automatic process.
 ECGs no longer need to be assigned.
 Cardiologists are always connected.
 Since the switch, they haven’t needed any IT support and their data has been safe in the cloud.